Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras

 Nakajima operators arise from the correspondences

-(and their transposes), where $\Hilbrm_{n,n+ k}(S)$ is the nested Hilbert scheme parametrizing pairs of subschemes $Z\subset Z'$ of respective lengths $n$, $n+k$.
+and their transposes.
+Here $\Hilbrm_{n,n+ k}(S)$ is the nested Hilbert scheme parametrizing pairs of subschemes $Z\subset Z'$ of respective lengths $n$, $n+k$.
 The scheme $\Hilbrm_{n,n+ k}(S)$ carries the tautological vector bundle $H^0(S, \mathcal{O}_{Z'}/\mathcal{O}_Z)$.
 Taking cup product with the characteristic classes of these bundles yields additional operators, generating a much larger algebra than $U(\mathfrak{h}_S)$.
-For $S=\C^2$ equipped with the natural $(\C^*)^2$-action, such an algebra was studied in \cite{SVIHES}, where it was identified with the so-called \textit{affine Yangian of} $\mathfrak{gl}_1$ (see also \cite{MO} for a different approach)\footnote{the $K$-theoretic version was considered in \cite{SVDuke} where it was identified with the elliptic Hall algebra (see also \cite{FeiginTsymbaliuk})}.
-In \textit{loc.cit.} the same algebra was shown to act on the cohomology of any of the \textit{instanton spaces}, which are moduli spaces of higher rank (framed, torsion-free) sheaves on $\C^2$.
-The affine Yangian of $\mathfrak{gl}_1$ is in turn a two-parameter deformation of the algebra $W_{1+\infty}$ of differential operators on the circle, and its representation theory is strongly related to that of affine $W$-algebras of $\mathfrak{gl}_r$ (for all $r$), in accordance with the Alday-Gaiotto-Tachikawa conjecture, \cite{AGT}.
+For $S=\C^2$ equipped with the natural $(\C^*)^2$-action, this algebra was studied in \cite{SVIHES}, where it was identified with the affine Yangian of $\mathfrak{gl}_1$.
+See \cite{MO} for a different approach\footnote{the $K$-theoretic version was considered in \cite{SVDuke} where it was identified with the elliptic Hall algebra (see also \cite{FeiginTsymbaliuk})}.
+In loc.cit. the same algebra was shown to act on the cohomology of any of the instanton spaces, which are moduli spaces of framed, torsion-free sheaves on $\C^2$.
+The affine Yangian of $\mathfrak{gl}_1$ is a two-parameter deformation of the algebra $W_{1+\infty}$ of differential operators on the circle.
+Its representation theory is strongly related to that of affine $W$-algebras of $\mathfrak{gl}_r$ (for all $r$), in accordance with the Alday-Gaiotto-Tachikawa conjecture, \cite{AGT}.

-The aim of this paper is to provide a generalization of the results (except for the link to affine $W$-algebras) to the case of an \textit{arbitrary} smooth quasi-projective surface $S$ which is cohomologically pure (for instance, projective).
+The aim of this paper is to provide a generalization of the above results to the case of an arbitrary smooth quasi-projective surface $S$ which is cohomologically pure (for instance, projective).
 This provides actions of explicit infinite-dimensional algebras that we call \textit{deformed $W_{1+\infty}$-algebras} on the Borel-Moore homology of many interesting moduli stacks of coherent sheaves on $S$.
-Our approach is based on the theory of (2-dimensional) cohomological Hall algebras, which we now succinctly recall.
+Our approach is based on the theory of cohomological Hall algebras, which we now recall.